UniOcc: A Unified Benchmark for Occupancy Forecasting and Prediction in Autonomous Driving: Experiments

 \subsection{Cross Data Source Training and Evaluation for Occupancy Forecasting}

 A key advantage of our unified dataset is the ability to train and evaluate models across multiple data sources, thereby measuring out-of-distribution (OOD) performance.
-We use our flow-augmented OccWorld~\cite{zheng2025occworld} to illustrate this cross-domain generalization, as it can be trained on large datasets without extensive computational overhead.
+We use our flow-augmented OccWorld~\cite{zheng2025occworld} to illustrate this cross-domain generalization, as it can be trained on large datasets with minimal computational overhead.
 Our results are shown in Table \ref{table:occworld}.
 The key insights are summarized below.

-\textbf{Diverse Data Benefits All Domains.} For in-distribution evaluation, training with a broader mix of data sources often yields higher performance than training solely on a single source.
-For instance, augmenting nuScenes with CARLA data leads to higher mIoU on CARLA at \SI{0}{s} (i.e., 84.88) compared to CARLA-only training (i.e., 79.66).
-This finding suggests that although the synthetic distribution differs substantially from real-world data, it diversifies the training set in a way that reinforces domain-specific performance rather than diluting it.

-\textbf{Diverse Data Improves OOD Generalization.} Models trained on a single data source (e.g., only nuScenes) tend to perform well on in-domain test data but exhibit weaker transfer to unseen domains (e.g., Waymo or CARLA).
-In contrast, the model trained on our unified occupancy dataset (combining nuScenes, Waymo, and CARLA) consistently achieves higher mIoU and IoU scores over a range of prediction horizons (\SI{0}{s}-\SI{3}{s}).
+\textbf{Diverse Data Improves OOD Generalization in Real-World Driving.} Models trained on a single data source (\textit{e.g.}, only nuScenes) tend to perform well on in-domain test data but exhibit weaker transfer to unseen domains (\textit{e.g.}, Waymo).
+In contrast, the model trained on our unified occupancy dataset (combining nuScenes and Waymo) consistently achieves higher mIoU and IoU scores over a range of prediction horizons.
 This implies the importance of multi-domain coverage: exposure to a broader set of scenes and motion patterns reduces the severity of domain shift and improves OOD performance.
 Consequently, our unified dataset marks a substantial step toward more robust occupancy forecasting in real-world driving.

+\textbf{Diverse Data Improves Long Term Accuracy.} As expected, forecast accuracy degrades with increased time horizons (\SI{1}{s}-\SI{3}{s}), highlighting the challenge of long-horizon occupancy prediction.
+Yet, this degradation is consistently less severe for the models that are trained from multi-domain data (nuScenes and Waymo), which indicates that diverse training data helps improve forecasting accuracy over time.

 \textbf{Simulation Data Enhances Object Shape Learning.} As is shown in Table~\ref{table:occworld}, incorporating CARLA data alongside real-world datasets increases the likelihood of accurate object predictions (noted by higher $\textbf{P}_\text{car}$), especially in scenarios where object shapes are imperfectly captured by LiDAR or pseudo-labeling in nuScenes and Waymo datasets (see Figure~\ref{fig:gt_flaw}).
 The simulation data, by providing ``perfect'' shapes for both static and dynamic elements, enables better learning of the geometry of objects.
 Figure~\ref{fig:shape} provides a qualitative illustration of this improvement.